NGS Amplicon Sequencing

-The two most commonly used techniques for NGS target enrichment are multiplex PCR-based (amplicon sequencing) and hybrid capture-based enrichment.
+The two most commonly used techniques for NGS targeted sequencing are multiplex PCR-based (amplicon sequencing) and hybrid capture-based target enrichment.

 In general, amplicon sequencing method is faster, easier and cheaper than hybridization-based alternatives and so more suited for quick gene panel testing and production-scale applications such as clinical diagnostics and industrial genomic screening.
 Amplicon sequencing also allows for dealing with low DNA input which is difficult for hybrid captured based technology.
 For example, when dealing with viral detection, amplicon sequencing has a clear advantage against hybrid capture based methods in terms of detection sensitivity and DNA/RNA input requirements.

 On the other hand, hybrid capture-based method can interrogate very large target region up to human whole exome and is generally better at detecting structural variations such as novel gene fusions, etc., so it is more suitable for research and discovery projects.
-However, capture-based method suffers low on-target rate on smaller panels due to its inherent lower specificity of hybridization probes.
-Due to the above reasons, scientists and clinicians tend to employ multiplex PCR for small (less than 1Mb target region) or hotspot panels for the detection of single nucleotide polymorphisms (SNPs) and/or small insertions/deletions and hybrid capture for large (0.5Mb – 50Mb target region) panels for the detection of SNPs, fusion genes, copy number variations (CNV), etc.
+However, capture-based methods suffer from low on-target rate for smaller panels due to the inherent lower specificity and sensitivity of hybridization probes.
+Due to the above reasons, scientists and clinicians tend to employ multiplex PCR for small-mid sized (less than 1Mb target region) panels for the detection of single nucleotide polymorphisms (SNPs) and/or small insertions/deletions and hybrid capture for large (0.5Mb – 50Mb target region) panels for the detection of SNPs, fusion genes, copy number variations (CNV), etc.

-Below is a comparison of typical workflows of Amplicon-based target enrichment and hybrid capture-based target enrichment.
+Below is a comparison of amplicon sequencing and hybrid capture-based target enrichment workflows.

 A Typical Amplicon Sequencing Library Preparation Workflow